lRomul/argus/docs/source/guides.rst

     class TopKAccuracy(Metric):
-        """Calculates the top-K accuracy for multiclass classification.""" name = 'top_k_accuracy'
+        """Calculate the top-K accuracy for multiclass classification.

+        It also reports the average rank of the correct top-K predictions.

+        Args:
+            k (int): Number of top predictions to consider.
+        """
+        name = 'top_k_accuracy'
         better = 'max'